Grace Kemp

 Grace Kemp (born 8 June 2001) is an Australian Rugby league player.
-She plays for the Canberra Raiders Women in the NRL Women's Premiership competition.
+She plays for the Canberra Raiders in the NRL Women's Premiership competition.

 Playing career

 Kemp was named in Australia's squad for the 2022 Pacific Four Series in New Zealand.
 She made her international debut for the Wallaroos against Canada on 18 June at Whangārei.
 She was then selected in the Wallaroos squad for a two-test series against the Black Ferns at the Laurie O'Reilly Cup.

 Kemp made the Wallaroos side over again for the delayed 2022 Rugby World Cup in New Zealand.